mDalessandro/shortestRoute/README.md

 Here is a short, step-by-step guide to trying out the program:
 1. Start by cloning down the repository to your local computer.
 2. [Installing Dependencies](#installing-dependencies)
 3. Within shortestRoute.js, edit the inputs with the desired data.
-(Be sure to match the existing data format and types)
+(Starting at line 59) (Be sure to match the existing data format and types)
 4. Run the start script:
 ```sh
 npm start